 - Do clean regularly; it’s much easier than removing built-up dirt after months.

-With that said, keep reading to learn how to clean AirPods without damaging them now.
+With that said, keep reading to learn how to clean AirPods without damaging them.

 How To Clean AirPods

 For the AirPods themselves, it’s critically important that you don’t run them under water.
-At this point, sadly, no current AirPods models are not waterproof.
+At this point, sadly, no current AirPods models are waterproof.
 That means direct contact with gushing water will cause them to stop working.

-Instead, slightly wet a microfiber cloth (like this one from AmazonBasics) and gently wipe them clean of dirt and grime.
+Instead, slightly wet a microfiber cloth (like this one below from AmazonBasics) and gently wipe them clean of dirt and grime.
 From there, be sure to let them dry completely.

 Next, take a dry cotton swab to clean the actual speakers themselves.
 That mesh is a magnet for both dirt and earwax (gross), and Q-tips are the perfect tool to clean that delicate mesh.
 If there’s something really stuck in there, a toothpick can help you very carefully dig it out.
 Keep in mind that sharp objects can damage your AirPods and the mesh covering the speakers.